vspajic96/selection-task-microservices/README.md

 `docker-compose up`

 Note: You may need root privileges to execute Docker and Docker Compose commands.

+**WARNING**: Service B might fail and throw exceptions while trying to boot.
+This is expected behaviour because it needs to have the database server up and ready before it can start.
+Whenever the fails to boot it will restart until database is ready, then after the boot succeeds it will run normally.
+So just wait until everything is ready before trying to use the services.

 2. If you want to remove created containers after you're no longer using the services, run the command:
 `docker-compose down`